 Is There a Shortage of HVAC Technicians?

-Experienced HVAC technicians are increasingly sought after because of an industry shortage of labor.
-This discrepancy is the result of several factors, like a higher rate of retirement and competition from other industries.
-There are also more young people seeking college degrees instead of a licensed trade like HVAC.
+Experienced HVAC technicians are increasingly sought after because of shrinking labor force within the industry.
+There are several reasons for this discrepancy, like a higher rate of retirement and competition from other industries.
+It's also more likely for young people to start pursuing college degrees instead of a licensed trade like HVAC.

 Is HVAC a Hard Career?